 The main goal of emerging respiratory virus surveillance is early detection of any case in Canada.
 Subsequently, such virus surveillance informs efforts at containment and/or mitigation of this novel respiratory pathogen.
 This document outlines surveillance case definitions for Avian Influenza A(H7N9) Virus and provides instructions on reporting to the national level.
 More detailed information on surveillance guidelines, including recommendations for surveillance objectives, activities, laboratory testing, and reporting of results, are described in the National Surveillance Guidelines for Human Infection with Avian Influenza A(H7N9).

-Surveillance case definitions are provided here for the purpose of case reporting and notification to the Public Health Agency of Canada.
-They are based on the current level of epidemiological evidence and uncertainty, and public health response goal.
+Surveillance case definitions are provided here for the purpose of case classification and reporting to the Public Health Agency of Canada.
+They are based on the current level of epidemiological evidence and uncertainty, and public health response goals.
 These surveillance case definitions are not intended to replace clinician or public health practitioner judgment in individual patient management, or intended to be used for the purpose of infection control triage.

-Provincial/Territorial public health authorities should report confirmed and probable cases nationally within 24 hours of their own notification.
-National surveillance case definitions are provided below - these are subject to change with ongoing monitoring and as understanding of H7N9 characteristics and risk evolve.
+Provincial/Territorial public health authorities should report confirmed and probable cases of H7N9 nationally within 24 hours of their own notification.
+National surveillance case definitions are provided below - these are subject to change with ongoing monitoring and as understanding of H7N9 characteristics and risk assessments evolve.

-Atypical presentations may occur in the presence of immunosuppression or other comorbidity.
-Clinician discretion, epidemiologic context and local feasibility should be taken into account, in discussion with local/provincial health authorities.
-Illness onset is defined by the earliest start of influenza-compatible symptoms associated with the current episode.
+Clinician discretion, epidemiologic context and local feasibility should be taken into account in discussion with local/provincial health authorities.